 Parents are a vital part of our athletic program.
-CCA recognizes that the school operates as an extension of the home.
-This extension demands that all participants in our sports program - athlete, coach or parent - behave in a manner worthy of being identified with Christ.
-Just as we look to our athletes to honor a code, we ask that parents do the same.
-We ask that parents and spectators cheer by building up, not tearing down or criticizing our players, opponents, coaches, and officials.
+CCA recognizes that the school operates as an extension of the Christian home.
+This extension demands that all participants in our sports program - athlete, coach, or parent - behave in a manner worthy of being identified with Christ.
+Just as we look to our athletes to honor a code of Christian conduct, we ask that our parents do the same.
+We ask that parents and spectators cheer by building up, not tearing down or criticizing our players, opponents, coaches, or officials.
 We also ask that parents and fans respect decisions made by officials and coaches and enjoy the game in a respectful manner.
-If a parent or spectator is unable to conduct themselves in an appropriate manner they may be asked to leave the premises.
+If a parent or spectator is unable to conduct themselves in an appropriate and honorable manner, they may be asked to leave the premises.

-Note: 24 Hour Rule - If a parent wishes to discuss issues with a coach then it should be done by scheduling a meeting with him or her.
+Note: 24 Hour Rule - If a parent wishes to discuss issues with a coach then it should be done by scheduling a time to meet with the coach 24 hours later.
 Issues or disagreements should not be done following a practice or a game.
-This allows for coach and parent to enter the meeting with a proper frame of mind and not in the "heat of a moment."
+This allows for coach and parent to enter the meeting with a proper frame of mind.
+The "heat of a moment" is not the best time to dialogue.
 The Athletic Director may also be present at the meeting at the request of either party.